The pearl among the delicacies

 The sturgeon (lat.
 Acipenseridae) is divided into 17 genera, of which the most important ones are mentioned here:

 - Russian Sturgeon (Acipenser gueldenstaedtii): Delivers the Ossetra Caviar

 - Siberian Sturgeon (Acipenser baerii): Delivers the Baerii Caviar

 - Beluga Stör (Huso Huso): Delivers the Beluga Caviar

 - Sevruga Stör (Acipenser stellatus): Delivers the Sevruga caviar

 - Kaluga Stör (Huso Dauricus): Delivers the Imperial Caviar

-The caviar of the different varieties differs in grain size, colouring (mirror) and, of course, taste.
+Their caviar differs in grain size, colouring (mirror) and, of course, taste.
 Thin-shelled caviar like that of the Beluga sturgeon literally melts on the tongue.
 In contrast, the Baerii caviar has a rather crisp consistency.